jmaczan/gdansk-ai/README.md

 Create an account, go to platform.openai.com, generate API key, use it in .env files

 ## Google Cloud API setup

+Create an account, go to IAM & Admin, then Service Accounts and create a project - you need id of the project to put into .env files.
+Then you need to generate json with credentials and extract the values from the file to your .env files.
+Go to Create access credentials page (you can use search engine to find a link).
+Then Keys -> Add Key -> Create new key -> JSON -> Create.
+You should get credentials.json with all values you need to .env.
+Finally, you need to enable text to speech API service and you're ready

 ## Acknowledgements